In a world that anytime might change

 Performed at Uppsala city theatre spring 2008.
 Autumn 2008 at Pusterviksteatern, Göteborg and Dansstationen, Malmö.

-Supported by: National Council for Cultural Affairs and Uppsala City Cultural Council
+Supported by: National Council for Cultural Affairs and City of Uppsala – Cultural Affairs Board

 Cracks opens the window on a world living on the edge.
 Extreme conditions push life farther and faster, re-shaping bodies.
 In the desert, plants and animals survive, despite the lack of water, drawing on the intelligence and absurdity of existence.
 Is living more than just surviving?
 Is this not the ultimate intelligence?